 The Course Information Sheet that you received in class is an abridged syllabus.
 The remainder of the information is available here.

-Welcome to Psychology 101: Introductory Psychology A complete description of PSY 101 @ MCC is available below and on the related pages.
+Welcome to Psychology 101: Introduction to Psychological Science A complete description of PSY 101 @ MCC is available below and on the related pages.
 Please click on each of the linked pages below for complete information.

 Quick Links (related pages):

 |Course structure: units, objectives, tests||Tests and grading scale|

 |Learning Center hours and location||Learning Center rules and regulations|

 This is your official course information (syllabus) for PSY 101.
 This applies to all sections and all faculty (except the honors section).

 Please note that by taking this course you are agreeing to the rules described on these pages and we expect that you will familiarize yourself with them.
 Feel free to ask your instructor about anything you are unsure of pertaining to this syllabus.

 A replacement copy of the abridged version of the syllabus distributed in class is available here.

 An introductory survey of the scientific study of human behavior and cognitive functions, including developmental psychology, neuroscience, learning, personality, memory, perception, psychopathology, and social behavior.
 Emphasis is on understanding psychological concepts, the integration and application of psychology to real life, and theoretical and methodological issues in scientific psychology.
 Opportunities for studying, tutoring, and supplemental testing will be made available to students outside of class time in the Psychology Learning Center.